 This is supported by O.Config-Process, which ensures that a configuration management plan is in place, and by O.Config-Control, which ensures the application of the required procedures for the product release.
 The security objectives O.Logical-Access and O.Logical-Operation provide the necessary security measures to protect sensitive items.

-O.Logical-Operation

-O.Logical-Access

-O.Config-Control

-O.Config-Process

 P.Product-Transport

 P.Product-Transport is directly enforced by O.Internal-Shipment for internal shipments and O.External-Delivery for external shipments and O.Transfer-Data for transfer of sensitive electronic configuration items.
 This enforcement is supported by O.Config-Items which ensures the correct labelling of the product.